-Inver Grove Heights Manager Lilydale Manager Lilydale Alternate Manager Mendota Heights Manager Mendota Heights Alternate Manager Saint Paul Manager Sunfish Lake Manager West St. Paul Manager
+Inver Grove Heights Manager Lilydale Manager Lilydale Alternate Manager Mendota Heights Manager Mendota Heights Alternate Manager Saint Paul Manager South St. Paul Manager South St. Paul Alternate Manager Sunfish Lake Manager Sunfish Lake Alternate Manager West St. Paul Manager

-A complete contact list including addresses and phone numbers of the Board of Managers is attached.
+A complete contact list including addresses and phone numbers of the Board of Managers, as of 12-31-19, is attached to this document.

-The Dakota County Soil and Water Conservation District (SWCD) serves as the Administrator for the LMRWMO, with Joe Barten as the Administrator contact.
+The Dakota County Soil and Water Conservation District (SWCD) serves as the Administrator for the LMRWMO, with Joe Barten as the Administration contact.

-2018 Completed Activities
+2019 Completed Activities

 The LMRWMO's 2011 Watershed Management Plan (Plan) includes an implementation program.
 Tables 1, 2, and 3 below contain lists of implementation activities identified in the Plan and the status of the activities listed.
-Additional details on LMRWMO activities in 2018 include:
+Additional details on LMRWMO activities in 2019 include: